losrobbos/coding-advanced-resources/README.md

 https://www.youtube.com/watch?v=BWprw8UHIzA&list=PLZlA0Gpn_vH_CthENcPCM0Dww6a5XYC7f

+There is a famous design technique - that has shaped the terminology in the whole IT industry - called <b>Domain Driven Design</b> (DDD).

+But it is not just a technique, but also kind of an "attitude" on how to approach code design by trying to align the whole team processes and code to our real life problem as closely as possible.

+Domain Driven Design - From real life problems to Code (Book): https://www.amazon.de/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/ref=sr_1_1?keywords=domain+driven+design&qid=1650536079&sprefix=domain+driven%2Caps%2C143&sr=8-1

 #### Pure Functional Programming (no OOP)

 In case you wanna do "all functional" or just mostly functional, it might make sense to dive a little bit into some functional programming paradims: